Matter Silicon Labs Lighting Example (Zephyr)#

 OTA Software Update#

-The SiWx917 platform supports Over-The-Air (OTA) software updates.
+The supported Silicon Labs platforms support Over-The-Air (OTA) software updates.
 To enable OTA:

 1. Build with OTA support: